NachoColl/blockchain-web-services/docs/index.md

  <ul class="fa-ul">
   <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A unified API platform</strong> for developers and companies to call public blockchain smart contracts as easily as any web service they are already used to.</li>
   <li style="padding-bottom:10px;"><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>A marketplace</strong> for developers to extend the platform offering and for companies to find and consume smart contracts easily.</li>
-  <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>Built-in smart contracts</strong> for the most demanded use cases (initial launch is planned to include Database primitives — read and write data to the blockchain(s), NFT (Non-Fungible Tokens) & Data Assets management smart contracts, and a Supply Chain solution to build auditable company workflows).</li>
+  <li><span class="fa-li"><i class="fa-regular fa-square-check"></i></span><strong>Built-in smart contracts</strong> for the most demanded use cases (initial launch is planned to include database primitives — read and write data to the blockchain(s), NFT (Non-Fungible Tokens), data assets management smart contracts, and a supply chain solution to build auditable company workflows).</li>
 </ul>

 ### A Unified blockchain(s) API

-APIs are the preferred technology for building applications, and for this reason <strong>the global API market size is expected to reach USD 14 billion by 2030</strong> and was worth USD 2.4 billion in 2021.
+APIs are the preferred technology for building applications, and for this reason the global API market size is expected to reach USD 14 billion by 2030 and was worth USD 2.4 billion in 2021.

 <p align="center" style="padding-bottom:10px; padding-top:20px;">
   <img src="img/API_MarketSize.jpg" /><br/>